cacaosteve/MoneroWalletCoreFFI/README.md

 ## Linux (Vapor) setup

 SwiftPM on Linux will not download or build the Rust library for you.
-It expects a system‑installed `libwalletcore.so` and header, found via `pkg-config walletcore`.
+It expects a system‑installed `libmonerowalletcore.so` and header, found via `pkg-config monerowalletcore`.

 You have two convenient options: